Mackenzie-High/autumn/specification/functions/fa885ea662ee33e74d1b2dfe8aa7e3ea.md

 ## Formals

-contains the values to count, if any.
+Parameterannocontains the values to count, if any.

 ## Returns

 Return the number of values that are stored in <i>anno</i>.

+## Throws

+[NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html)if <i>anno</i> is null.